✨ Get to know Boldin’s AI Planner Assistant

 Consider how climate and geography will impact your daily life and overall well-being.

-Hand in hand with weather are climate related disasters.
+Hand in hand with weather are climate-related disasters.
 You may crave the warm tropical climate of Florida, but not want to deal with the threat of hurricanes.
 Arizona has extreme Summer heat.
 California has wildfires and earthquakes.
 Almost everywhere has potential risks and burdens related to natural disasters.

-The reality is that most people stay put for retirement, but those that want to relocate have a lot to consider.
+The reality is that most people stay put for retirement, but those who want to relocate have a lot to consider.
 Think carefully about your options.
 Use the Boldin Retirement Planner to run financial scenarios for the relocation.

 Besides all of the quality of life issues, you’ll want to account for the financial factors, including: